 At this time there is no definitive test for multiple system atrophy while the patient is still alive.
 Without brain examination, the family may be left with nagging worries about the real cause of the illness and may have concerns that there was something more that could have been done to help their loved one.

 Brain donation is also critical for research.
-Most of the breakthroughs in neurodegenerative disease research have been made on brains donated after death.
-Researchers cannot make progress without being able to examine, in detail, the changes that happen in these illnesses, and lack of brain material can slow the search for causes and cures.
+Most of the breakthroughs in neurodegenerative disease research have been made because of these generous final gifts.
+Researchers cannot make progress without being able to examine, in detail, the changes that happen in these diseases, and lack of available brain tissue may slow the important search for a cause and cure.

 - The cost for the pathologist to remove the brain is usually between $500 and $1,000.
 There is generally no charge for the brain autopsy itself.

 - Brain retrieval needs to occur within 24 hours of death, so making arrangements in advance is crucial.

 - The brain is preserved and can be shipped to distant laboratories for examination if desired.